-Our classes are intended to be taken synchronously (live), and regular attendance in live class meetings is required for each course.
-Since the classes are interactive discussions, many teachers even assign a participation grade.
-Missing an occasional class is not a problem, but missing many classes makes it difficult for even a strong student to do well in the course.
-Since the courses are credited as synchronous (live) courses, missing many live class sessions may also invalidate credit for a course.
+TPS courses are designed for synchronous (live) attendance and participation.
+Academic credit for a TPS course assumes regular live attendance and participation.
+Missing an occasional TPS class is not a problem, but missing many classes may make it difficult for even a strong student to do well in a course.
+Missing many live class sessions may also invalidate credit for a course.

 However, it is sometimes necessary for a student to miss a live class.
 It the responsibility of the parent to make this determination and report it to TPS.
 Notification must be made well in advance or as soon as reasonably possible.
 Planned absences that will miss two or more consecutive classes in the same course should be discussed with TPS Support in advance (if possible), including prior to enrolling (if known).